wickedcodeninja/CCO-Diagrams/README.md

 ## Type Signatures

 Our language supports optional type signatures which can be provided to each of the basic diagram constructors.
 Type signatures (if present) are checked against the inferred types and an error is raised if the expected and inferred types don't match.
-While type signatures are never necessary and all diagrams can be compiled without supplying any signatures, type signatures greatly enhance diagram readability in diagrams which make heavy use of Let-bound references.
+While type signatures are never necessary and all diagrams can be compiled without supplying any signatures, type signatures greatly enhance diagram readability in diagrams which make heavy use of `let`-bound references.
-Type Signatures are introduced by following the first keyword of a diagram constructor with `::` followed by the complete type that you want the whole diagram to have.
+Type signatures are introduced by following the first keyword of a diagram constructor with `::` followed by the complete type that you want the whole diagram to have.
 For example:

     compile :: Program { Haskell }
       program hello in UUAG